ruby-next/require-hooks/README.md

 ## Usage

-To enable hooks, you need to load `require-hooks/setup` as early as possible.
-For example, in your gem's entrypoint:
+To enable hooks, you need to load `require-hooks/setup` before any code that you want to pre-process via hooks:

 ```ruby
 require "require-hooks/setup"
 ```

+For example, in an application (e.g., Rails), you may want to only process the source files you own, so you must activate Require Hooks after loading the dependencies (e.g., in the `config/application.rb` file right after `Bundler.require(*)`).

+If you want to pre-process all files, you can activate Require Hooks earlier.

 Then, you can add hooks: